 The Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Mortgage ("Freddie Mac") are not instrumentalities of the federal government, but have been granted exemption from most state and local taxes when the liability for the tax falls upon them.

-Since the liability for the fee transfers to the grantee in the case of a Master-in-Equity deed, the transfer by a Master-in-Equity deed to the Federal National Mortgage Association ("Fannie Mae") or the Federal Home Loan Mortgage ("Freddie Mac") is exempt from the deed recording fee pursuant to federal law.
+Since the liability for the fee transfers to the grantee in the case of a deed from a Master-in-Equity to the Federal National Mortgage Association ("Fannie Mae") or the Federal Home Loan Mortgage ("Freddie Mac"), the transfer is exempt from the deed recording fee pursuant to federal law.